 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Sharing Phase – Summary
+WordPress Traffic Blueprint: Content Syndication Stage – Summary

-Once your website and plugins have been set up and configured, all you need to do then to begin attracting new web traffic is add great content on a consistent basis.
+Once you have your website and plugins expertly configured and fully set up, all you have to do then to automatically start generating more web traffic is post new content on a regular basis.

-If you need great content ideas for your website or blog, we recommend subscribing to our FREE email training series here:
+If you need great content ideas for your site, we recommend subscribing to our email training series here:

-Once you have configured your WordPress site, the next step is to optimize the process.
-This step is addressed in the next section of our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next section of the series.

 This is the end of Part Four